The Keys to Healthy Masculinity: 8 Practices For Becoming a More Conscious Man

 ― Gautama Buddha

-Too many of us have lost, or never known, our passion for facing and overcoming our limits, or how to brave the intensity of our woman’s disappointment without defending ourselves, or what it takes to sit through a ten-day silent retreat.norm by meditating, learning about Tantra Yoga and leaping off mountains in flying squirrel suits.
+Too many of us have lost, or never known, our passion for facing and overcoming our limits, or how to brave the intensity of our woman’s disappointment without defending ourselves, or what it takes to sit through a ten-day silent retreat.There are men who are stretching the norm by meditating, learning about Tantra Yoga and leaping off mountains in flying squirrel suits.
 Yet the majority of men are caught in the hustle and insanity of living a life without reverence and meaning—motivated more by fear than by the mysterious pulse of the universe.

 Connecting with Rion after his vision quest has reminded me of the value of going through a passage into the unknown and then returning to worldly life again.
 He knows and trusts himself more now and has a fresh energy to bring to his life as a result.